SAP/spartacus-docs/_pages/install/integrations/configurable-products-integration.md

 ## Requirements

-The Configurable Products integration requires SAP Commerce Cloud 2005 or newer, as well as the following extension:
+The Configurable Products integration requires SAP Commerce Cloud release **2005.6** or **2011.1** or newer.

-- `sapproductconfigocc`
+The integration also requires the `sapproductconfigocc` extension.

 For more information, see [Configurator for Complex Products Module](https://help.sap.com/viewer/bad9b0b66bac476f8a4a5c4a08e4ab6b/latest/en-US/0be43a427ee74bce9222c9b42d56844c.html) on the SAP Help Portal.